Here’s what you’ll need:

 I hung them in this picture frame for now and love how they look.
 I could also put them on a ribbon bulletin board or maybe a tall, vintage narrow frame.
 I may eventually use them as gift tags or on the cover of a family history journal.
 There are so many options!

-If you make these Family Picture Magnets or a variation of them send me a pic or two.
-I’ll share them in a future post for ideas and inspiration.
+I hope you’ll try crafting a Maternal Family Tree.
+If you do or maybe a variation of it please send me a pic or two.
+I’ll share them in a future post giving us all ideas and inspiration.

 In the mean time have fun Crafting Genealogy!